GabrielBrandao1618/ytml/README.md

 The indentation is 2 by default, but you can pass a custom indentation with the --indent flag:

 `ytml parse in.ytml out.html --indent 4`

+You can watch for file changes and compile automatically with the watch mode:

+`ytml watch in.ytml out.html`

+🚧 File edits changes with by vim, neovim, and other text-based editors currently can't be observed 🚧